 - Cleanse your face with a gentle cleanser and then dry it gently with a towel.

-- Apply a thin film of emu oil to the rosacea affected areas of the skin
+- Apply a thin film of emu oil to the rosacea-affected areas of the skin

 - Repeat the process three times daily until the condition heals.

 Best Emu Oil for Acne TreatmentEven with the overwhelming evidence to support emu oil acne treatment, you should keep in mind that the oil is "not created equally".
-After extraction from the emu, emu oil is rendered (melted) to obtain raw or crude oil which is then taken through a refining process that culminate in 100 percent pure emu oil that is free of odor, impurities, metals, and free fatty acids.
+After extraction from the emu, emu oil is rendered (melted) to obtain raw or crude oil which is then taken through a refining process that culminates in 100 percent pure emu oil that is free of odor, impurities, metals, and free fatty acids.
 Some manufacturers may cut corners in the refining process.

 That is where The American Emu Association (AEA) comes in.
 The organization is charged with ensuring compliance with stringent measures during the refining process.
 To certify that a product is safe to use both topically and in supplements (orally), the AEA issues the AEA Certified Fully Refined seal.

-The best emu oil for acne treatment should thus not only be 100% pure, but also carry the AEA seal.
+The best emu oil for acne treatment should thus not only be 100% pure but also carry the AEA seal.
 Below are some of the best products: